stain/2016-provweek-tavernaprov/README.md

 <small><a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.</small>

 <!--
-The following is a non-exhaustive list of topics for position statements reporting on experiences and impact:
+The following is a non-exhaustive list of topics for position statemepents reporting on experiences and impact:

     API and software that use PROV
     Datasets and resources that use PROV